 It turns out that a white hosta can be very much alive, with a few asterisks to the definition:

 - ALL WHITE HOSTAS: A seemingly magical plant, brilliant in its all white hue.
 Well, be wary because no matter your gardening experience a truly all-white plant will die.
 There are some hostas that emerge entirely white, BUT in order to survive they turn to green as the season progresses.
 Remember back to biology class and that plants use chlorophyll to make their food – so all plants need some green tissue.
 But as long as the hosta can produce and store enough energy for its survival, there can be many possible color combinations.

 - PARTIALLY WHITE HOSTAS: Color changes are actually fairly common in hostas, and can affect the whole plant, the leaf center, the margins, etc. While external factors like sunlight and soil can affect the color, more permanent variations are due to genetic mutations.
 The most frequent changes are:

-- Viridescense: Emerge white or yellow and turn green.
+- Viridescence: Emerge white or yellow and turn green.

-- Lutescense: Emerge with shades of green that turn to shades of white or yellow.
+- Lutescence: Emerge with shades of green that turn to shades of white or yellow.

 - Albescence: Emerge in a shade of yellow-green and turn to near white.

 To determine the difficulty to grow, consider the ratio of white to green in the plant.
 As a loose rule of thumb, the more white tissue there is, the more sensitive the plant and the more particular it will be about sunlight.
 Additionally, white leaf tissue is often thinner, and can easily burn or melt-out.